leozinho21/logging-aggregator/README.md

 # logging-aggregator
 This is a simple implementation of aggregation/ingestion system for logging events.
 There is client that sends randomly generated logging events to a server that accepts the events and pushes them on to Kafka.
 Another server consumes the log events and writes them to a Cassandra database.

+Defining the conceptual model of the system:

   - Log events represented by an application simple logger output messages.
-Consisted by attributes
+Consisted by attributes such as
       - Time.
-The time log generated..
+The time log generated, saved as timestamp in cassandra and used as Instant in java because of convenient use of java driver for cassandra db.
       - Severity (FATAL, ERROR, WARN, INFO, DEBUG,TRACE, ALL, OFF).
-This attribute tells how severe is the message.
-Any         Severity level its more important than others on its right side,meaning that, just for pointing out, setting a logger to a specific level will output logs also for the levels on the right side of the specific selection..
+This attribute tells how severe the message is.
+Any         Severity level its more important than the levels on its right side, meaning that, setting a logger to a specific level will also generate logs for the levels on the right side of the specific selection.
       - Source name.
 This attribute is the java class name from which the log came from.
       - Message.
 The message it self
       - Thread could be used, but ommited